lemlac/mulem/docs/reference.md

 (a, c, e)
 ```

-The commas divide slots, and within each slot the semicolons sequence expressions left to right, discarding all but the last.
+The commas divide slots, and within each slot the semicolons sequence expressions left to right, discarding all but the last. *If you use `;` inside a tuple slot, only the last value appears in the tuple — earlier expressions run for side effects only.*

 - Slot 1: `a`
 - Slot 2: `b` *then* `c` — value is `c`